Udaybisone/Digital_Clock/README.md

 # Digital_Clock
-I developed this digital clock using Html CSS and JavaScript
+I developed this digital clock using Html CSS and JavaScript.
+It shows Current day, date and Time.